 Getting Snow Ready

 Most skiing injuries reported on the slopes result from falls.
-While it is impossible to prepare yourself for every scenario of falling, ensuring that you have the recommended protective gear, such as a helmet and googles, and ensuring that your equipment is correctly fitted by a professional can help you avoid injury or minimise the severity of the injury sustained.
+You can’t prepare for every fall, but proper gear and professionally fitted equipment help prevent serious injury.
 Also, ensure that the equipment is in good condition.
 You can also hire guards for the wrist, knees and buttocks from most ski resorts.

 Always ski responsibly.
 Trying to quickly squeeze in one last run of the day before the light fades or the bus leaves increases your risk of having an accident.
 With fatigue setting in from the day of skiing combined with a degree of recklessness in order to beat the clock, results in skiers and snowboarders skiing beyond their limits and control.
 Instead, it is advisable to end your session and spend some time cooling down and stretching in preparation for the following day.